 A much better idea is to tail an enemy you spot.
 Unlike PUBG, you can't swivel your head independently in your body in Fortnite, which makes it harder to spot threats behind you.
 You’ll catch up to most people because they’ll stop to loot shacks or houses.
 Wait until you’ve got a good shot and some nearby cover before pulling the trigger—you’re more likely to get a kill.

 If you have a Sniper then you can naturally afford to shoot from farther away, and a headshot is normally a one-hit kill.
-But remember that sniper rifles are the only guns in the game with bullet drop.
-Be more patient than you would be in PUBG armed with a Kar-98: because of Fortnite’s small map it’s more likely there’s an enemy loitering nearby that will hear your fire.
+But remember that sniper rifles are affected by bullet drop.
+Be more patient than you would be in PUBG armed with a Kar-98: because of Fortnite’s small map, it’s more likely there’s an enemy loitering nearby that will hear you fire.
 Plus, the sniper’s zoom isn’t as powerful as the 8x scopes in PUBG, so lining your shots up can prove more tricky, and ammo is more scarce.

 Throw down cover if you get shot

 Building is not essential in Fortnite, but it’s useful to have some blueprints up your sleeve to whip out if somebody is taking shots at you.
 A simple three-walls-and-stairs combo can do wonders when you’re under fire.
-First, identify where the shots are coming from, and chuck down two walls side-by-side (depending on the terrain, you might need one of top of each, too).
-Then, build walls on either side to cover your flanks.
-Last, place some stairs leading to the top of the wall.
+First, identify where the shots are coming from, and chuck down a wall facing the fire, then pop a ramp down connecting to it.
+Then, spin around to build walls on the remaining exposed sides to cover your flanks.
 If you perch just below the lip you can see over the top without putting yourself in danger.
 Once you locate your attacker, you can try to peek them.
-Ideally, use stone rather than flimsy wood when you build by right-clicking straight after you enter the build menu.
+Ideally, use stone rather than flimsy wood when you build by right-clicking straight after you enter the build menu, just don't waste it if you can help it.

 You can get creative, too: if you’re on a mountain and hear shots from above, find a safe slope and drop down, placing floor tiles above your head to block any shots.
 If you’re out in the open and you don’t fancy taking on your assailant, place lots of walls immediately to break line of sight and retreat to a safer spot.
 You can sometimes sneak off and circle back around to catch your attacker unawares.